natemiller1/TweetFCT/README.md

 # TweetFCT
 Python 3.7 implementation to take tweets from Twitter API and write to the Factom Testnet.
 Very basic proof of concept!

-Starting up (this isn't required, feel free to use whatever your favorite coding method is):

-Make sure you have git and python 3 installed (type git and python to double check)

-The code below will launch a virtual environment and jupyter notebook in your browser

 You can read more about Tweepy, Factom-API, and the Twitter API in the below links:

 http://docs.tweepy.org/en/3.7.0/streaming_how_to.html